 The seashore to which Compostelan pilgrims directed themselves to collect their maritime pilgrim’s badge was not any seashore.
 It was in fact the point of land known as Finisterra, the end of the earth and one may speculate further as to what significance this may hold.
 This was the edge of the known world beyond which lay the western horizon, whose mythological connotations include ideas of the Land of the Dead and the resurrection symbolism of the sun’s decline and subsequent rising.

-To this day, the coastline remains called, the Costa da Muerte and the numerous Celtic remnants still found in Galicia have given rise to suggestions that there was at the headland a cultic site referred to as the Ara de Solis.
+To this day, the coastline remains known as the Costa da Muerte and the numerous Celtic remnants still found in Galicia have given rise to suggestions that there was at the headland a cultic site, the Ara de Solis.

-The proposition that rituals involving a ceremonial journey of the dead were performed there prompts questions as to whether the pilgrimage to Compostela was an adaption of an earlier cult associated with the passage to the afterlife of which the scallop shell, as a vessel of transportation over the sea to a Paradisaical realm, remains an evocative vestige.
+The proposition that rituals involving a ceremonial journey of the dead were performed there, prompts the question of whether the pilgrimage to Compostela was an adaption of an earlier cult associated with the passage to the afterlife, of which the scallop shell as a vessel of transportation over the sea to a Paradisaical realm, remains an evocative vestige.
 This may be the source of one of the Apostle of Compostela’s legendary miracles, when a drowned knight was brought up out of the sea by the saint, covered in scallop shells and restored to life.

 The Pilgrims Guide to Santiago de Compostela William Melczer Italica Press 1993